-$I{75Pa}$ = Air leakage rate of the building envelope expressed in cfm/ft at a fixed building pressure differential of 0.3 in.
-H2O, or 75 Pa

-Q = Volume of air in cfm flowing through the whole building envelope when subjected to an indoor/outdoor pressure differential of 0.3 in H2O or 1.57 PSF in accordance with ASHRAE 90.1 - 2019 Section 5.4.3.1.1

-S = Total area of the envelope air pressure boundary (expressed in ft2), including the lowest floor, any below or above-grade walls, and roof (or ceiling) (including windows and skylights), separating the interior conditioned space from the unconditioned environment

-$I{EW}$ = Adjusted air leakage rate (expressed in cfm/ft) of the building envelope at a reference wind speed of 10 mph and the above ground exterior wall area

-$A{EW}$ = Total above-grade exterior wall area, ft

-$I{FLR}$ = Adjusted air leakage rate (expressed in cfm/ft) of the building envelope at a reference wind speed of 10 mph and relative to gross floor area
+- I{75Pa} = Air leakage rate of the building envelope expressed in cfm/ft2 at a fixed building pressure differential of 0.3 in.
+H2O, or 75 Pa - Q = Volume of air in cfm flowing through the whole building envelope when subjected to an indoor/outdoor pressure differential of 0.3 in H2O or 1.57 PSF in accordance with ASHRAE 90.1 2022 Section 5.4.3.1.4 - S = Total area of the envelope air pressure boundary (expressed in ft2), including the lowest floor, any below or above-grade walls, and roof (or ceiling) (including windows and skylights), separating the interior conditioned space from the unconditioned environment - I{EW} = Adjusted air leakage rate (expressed in cfm/ft2) of the building envelope at a reference wind speed of 10 mph and the above ground exterior wall area - A{EW} = Total above-grade exterior wall area, ft2 - I{FLR} = Adjusted air leakage rate (expressed in cfm/ft2) of the building envelope at a reference wind speed of 10 mph and relative to gross floor area

-$A{FLR}$ = Gross floor area. ft
+A{FLR} = Gross floor area. ft2